Michael-yunfei/academic-kickstart/content/teaching/_index.md

 caption = ""
 +++

 In this section, you can find a bunch of learning materials that might be helpful for you.
+All my teachings focus on three areas:

+* Learn English
+* Mathematics
+* Finance

  When I study <a href="/notes/"> hello </a>